fullstack-lang/gong/README.md

 https://github.com/fullstack-lang/laundromat, is a more sophisticated example.
 It is a simulation stack that reuses 3 other stacks (gong, gongsim, gongdoc)

-https://github.com/fullstack-lang/gongfly, An airplane simulation that reuses 4 stacks (gong, gongsim, gongdoc, gongleaflet)
+https://github.com/fullstack-lang/gongfly, an airplane simulation that reuses 4 stacks (gong, gongsim, gongdoc, gongleaflet)

+https://github.com/fullstack-lang/gongproject, a project management application that reuses 3 stacks (gong, gongjointjs, gongdoc)

 ## Generating a "hello world" stack in 5 minutes